-1 This class will no longer be listed as of 29 March 2018.
+&lt;sup>1 This class will no longer be listed as of 29 March 2018.

-Sustainable

-investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm anv environmental or social objective that and the investee companies follow good governance practices.
+Sustainable investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm anv environmental or social objective and that the investee companies follow good governance practices.

-The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
-That Regulation does not include a list of socially sustainable economic activities.
+The EU Taxonomy is a classification system laid down in Regulation 2020/852, establishing a list of environmentally sustainable economic activities.
+That does Regulation not include a list of socially sustainable economic activities.
 Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.